drupalprojects/focal_point/README.md

 https://drupal.org/node/1889542.

-Additionally, Focal Point integrates both with standard image fields as well as media fields provided by the media module.
+Additionally, Focal Point integrates both with standard image fields as well as media fields provided by the media module (7.x-2.x).

 There is an update path provided (during installation) that will migrate existing imagefield_focus data to focal_points.